Nikhat Zareen

-Nikhat Zareen (born 14 June 1996) is an Indian boxer.
-She won gold medal at the 2011 AIBA Women's Youth & Junior World Boxing Championships held in Antalya.
-Zareen won gold medal at the 2022 IBA Women's World Boxing Championships, and became the fifth Indian woman to win a gold medal at the IBA World Boxing Championships.
-Zareen works as general banking officer at Bank of India since June 2021.
-She won gold medal at the Birmingham 2022 Commonwealth Games.
+Nikhat Zareen (born 14 June 1996) is an Indian amateur boxer.
+She is a two-time world champion having won gold medals at the 2022 and the 2023 edition.
+She has also won gold at the 2022 Commonwealth Games.
+Zareen won the bronze medal in at the 2022 Asian Games.

-Personal life
+Background

-Nikhat Zareen was born on 14 June 1996 to Mohammad Jameel Ahmed and Parveen Sultana in Nizamabad city of Andhra Pradesh (now Telangana).
-She completed her primary education from the Nirmala Hrudaya Girls High School in Nizamabad.
-She is pursuing a degree in Bachelor of Arts (B.A.) at AV College in Hyderabad, Telangana.
+Zareen was born on 14 June 1996 to mother Parveen Sultana and father Mohammad Jameel Ahmed in Nizamabad of Andhra Pradesh.
+She finished her schooling from Nirmala Hrudaya Girls High School in Nizamabad.
+She then pursued Bachelor of Arts at AV College, Hyderabad.

-Zareen has been appointed as the staff officer in the Bank of India, zonal office at AC Guards, Hyderabad.
+In 2021, Zareen was appointed the staff officer in the Bank of India, zonal office at AC Guards, Hyderabad.
+In September 2024, she was appointed as Deputy Superintendent of Police (Special Police) in Telangana.

 Career

 Zareen was introduced to boxing by her father, Mohammad Jameel Ahmed, and she trained under him for a year.
 Nikhat was inducted into the Sports Authority of India in Vishakhapatnam to train under Dronacharya awardee, IV Rao in 2009.
 A year later, she was being declared as the 'golden best boxer' at the Erode Nationals in 2010.